Micro+ ™ baby Smokerlyzer®

 Connect the Dots

 Smokers underestimate their personal risk of developing the diseases associated with smoking.
 Providing biomarker feedback can reinforce efforts to educate smokers on their personal risks associated with smoking.
-The biofeedback from the CO monitor can be correlated directly to the physiological harm caused by smoking and acts as an indicator of exposure to 7,000 toxins, chemicals, and substances present in tobacco smoke, 69 of which are known to cause cancer in humans.
+The biofeedback from the CO monitor can be correlated directly to the physiological harm if the CO is elevated due to smoking and acts as an indicator of exposure to 7,000 toxins, chemicals, and substances present in tobacco smoke, 69 of which are known to cause cancer in humans.

-Anyone can administer the test with no special licensure required.
+Easy to administer test.
 Breath testing is not regulated under C.L.I.A. as the breath sample is never captured, it is allowed to dissipate.

 Low cost of approximately $0.15 per breath sample